w-A-L-L-e/BenfordsLawImages/README.md

 # Remarks
 Wait, what?
 OMG!
 However, then I proceeded to using other images on my pc and was kinda disappointed.
-Or rather it's not as cool as the show 'connected' made us believe.
+Or rather it's not as good as the show 'connected' made us believe.
-It works on 'nature like photos' but I don't find it a good detector for image manipulation (maybe I'm wrong and I just didn't test enough...).
-However for the first image I tried and immediately seeing this curve it was kinda amazing ;).

-It is however really curious that indeed just a photo can be seen as being 'real' with this simple check (counting the msd's 0..9 and plotting it as percentages does indeed give a nice curve like shown in the tv show ).
+It works on this example but I can find plenty of 'real' photos that don't give this nice curve.
+Incidently the second test also is not that bad (./img2benford tests/connected_digits_screenshot.jpg).
+However take a photo in the city with buildings as a background and you get a totally deviating curve even though it wasn't manipulated.
+So maybe Benford only works on 'natural' things, meh, who knows...
+It was still worth the little effort to try it out myself ;).